-Drawing on its employees' talents, Kodak constantly renews its commitment to develop and manufacture innovative, easyto-use, high-quality products such as the Kodak Instamatic camera.
+Drawing on its employees' talents, Kodak constantly renews its commitment to develop and manufacture innovative, easy-to-use, high-quality products such as the Kodak Instamatic camera.
 The Instamatic camera eliminated fumbling with spools and backing paper by providing drop-in loading.
-Other capabilities built into the cartridge ushered in the age of ''aim-andshoot'' photography.
+Other capabilities built into the cartridge ushered in the age of "aim-and-shoot" photography.

 In the first seven years following the 1963 introduction, 50 million Instamatic cameras were sold.
 Film use increased as more people took pictures and liked the results.
 So, Kodak adapted the cartridge concept to the home-movie field.
 Then, in 1971, Kodak introduced existing-light movie cameras, making movie lights unnecessary.
 In 1972, the Kodak pocket Instamatic camera made toting a camera almost as convenient as carrying a wallet.
-The following year, sound was added to home movies with the introduction of Kodak Ektasound cameras and projectors.